openstack/openstack-manuals/doc/admin-guide/source/cli-os-migrate.rst

 .. note::

-   If you see an error similar to this message, SSH tunneling was not set up between the compute nodes:
+   If you see the following error, similar to this message, SSH tunneling was not set up between the compute nodes:

    ``ProcessExecutionError: Unexpected error while running command.``

    ``Stderr: u Host key verification failed.\r\n``

-The instance is booted from a new host, but preserves its configuration including its ID, name, any metadata, IP address, and other properties.
+The instance is booted from a new host, but preserves its configuration including instance ID, name, IP address, any metadata, and other properties.